-VANCOUVER, March 23, 2018 /CNW/ - Neovasc Inc. ("Neovasc" or the "Company") (NASDAQ,TSX:NVCN) announced today that it has received written notification (the "Notification Letter") from The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it is not in compliance with the minimum market value requirement set forth in Nasdaq Rules for continued listing on The Nasdaq Capital Market.
-Nasdaq Listing Rule 5550(b)(2) requires companies to maintain a minimum market value of US $35 million and Listing Rule 5810(c)(3)(C) provides that a failure to meet the market value requirement exists if the deficiency continues for a period of 30 consecutive business days.
-Based on the market value of the Company for the 30 consecutive business days from February 6, 2018 to March 21, 2018, the Company no longer meets the minimum market value requirement.
+VANCOUVER, Aug.
+22, 2019 /CNW/ - ("Neovasc" or the "Company") (NASDAQ:NVCN)(TSX:NVCN), announced today that it has received written notification (the "Notification Letter") from The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it is not in compliance with the minimum market value requirement set forth in Nasdaq Rules for continued listing on the Nasdaq Capital Market.
+Nasdaq Listing Rule 5550(b)(2) requires companies to maintain a minimum market value of US$35 million and Listing Rule 5810(c)(3)(C) provides that a failure to meet the market value requirement exists if the deficiency continues for a period of 30 consecutive business days.
+Based on the market value of the Company for the 30 consecutive business days from July 10, 2019 to August 20, 2019, the Company no longer meets the minimum market value requirement.

-The Notification Letter does not impact the Company's listing on The Nasdaq Capital Market at this time.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(C), the Company has been provided 180 calendar days, or until September 18, 2018, to regain compliance with Nasdaq Listing Rule 5550(b)(2).
-To regain compliance, the Company's market value must exceed US $35 million for a minimum of 10 consecutive business days.
-In the event the Company does not regain compliance by September 18, 2018, the Company may be eligible for additional time to regain compliance.
+The Notification Letter does not impact the Company's listing on the Nasdaq Capital Market at this time.
+In accordance with Nasdaq Listing Rule 5810(c)(3)(C), the Company has been provided 180 calendar days, or until February 17, 2020, to regain compliance with Nasdaq Listing Rule 5550(b)(2).
+To regain compliance, the Company's market value must exceed US$35 million for a minimum of 10 consecutive business days.
+In the event the Company does not regain compliance by February 17, 2020, the Company may be eligible for additional time to regain compliance or may face delisting.

-The Company intends to monitor the market value between now and September 18, 2018 and intends to cure the deficiency within the prescribed grace period.
-During this time, we expect that the Company's common shares will continue to be listed and trade on The Nasdaq Capital Market.
+The Company intends to monitor its market value between now and February 17, 2020 and intends to cure the deficiency within the prescribed grace period.
+During this time, we expect that the Company's common shares will continue to be listed and trade on the Nasdaq Capital Market.

 The Company's business operations are not affected by the receipt of the Notification Letter.